Donald Trump Is Reportedly ‘Furious’ With Anthony Fauci For Suggesting Economic Shutdown

 “He’s been calling business leaders asking if he should just reopen the economy.”

-A second former West Wing official claimed Trump is being pressured to “get the economy going.”
+A second Republican former West Wing official claimed Trump is being pressured to “get the economy going.”

 The report comes not long after Trump took to Twitter Sunday night to hint at a possible shift in his approach to dealing with coronavirus.